 Nutt’s memo did not specify how many people would be losing their jobs.
 He said severance and other assistance would be offered.

-PopCap was founded in 2000 by Brian Fiete, John Vechey and Jason Kapalka, who joined forced at the time to “make simple, fun, ad-supported Java games that are free to play,” according to company timeline on PopCap.com.
+PopCap was founded in 2000 by Brian Fiete, John Vechey and Jason Kapalka, who joined forces at the time to “make simple, fun, ad-supported Java games that are free to play,” according to company timeline on PopCap.com.

 “PopCap Seattle isn’t going anywhere — we’re re-focused and re-energized,” Nutt said.
 “We’re returning to our roots — smaller, leaner, pushing hard to build new things, and aiming big to excite fans worldwide with our games.”